webshotarchive/docs/docs/tutorial-basics/setting-up-screenshots-with-cypress.md

 # Uploading Screenshots from e2e tests

-After setting up your API User ([Create Client Credentials](/docs/tutorial-basics/create-client-credentials)), you can capture screenshots with [Cypress](https://cypress.io/), [Playwright](https://playwright.dev/), or other e2e testing tools.
-The Webshot Archive Github Action will upload the screenshots to the Webshot Archive API and comment on the Pull Request with the results.
+After setting up the API User ([Create Client Credentials](/docs/tutorial-basics/create-client-credentials)), Github Actions can capture screenshots with [Cypress](https://cypress.io/), [Playwright](https://playwright.dev/), or other e2e testing tools.
+The Webshot Archive Github Action will upload the screenshots to the Webshot Archive API and comment on the Pull Request showing the image and diffs (if any).

 This section of the tutorial will guide you through: